ThomPoppins/MERN-Enterprise-Search/README.md

 **Check Out a Sneak Peek**

 Look below this text for a GIF (a kind of moving image) that's loading.
-After a short wait, you'll see a quick demo of the application in action.
+After a short wait, you'll see a quick demo of the application in action. (there will be a new version soon, this one cuts of at a certain point, I'm sorry about that)

 ![Demo](https://github.com/ThomPoppins/MERN-Enterprise-Search/blob/main/screenshots/GIF/2023-11-26-Demo-Login-Searh-Invite.gif?raw=true)